 So how can productivity grow when demand doesn't grow?

 The answer is given by the system itself through three characteristics: the Toyota factory is frugally, flexible e transparent.
 The first of these peculiarities is intrinsic to Zen culture, where everything is reduced to a minimum (including bureaucracy); flexibility, on the other hand, is linked to the possibility for a worker to move from one sector to another without problems (as opposed to our rigid Italian contractualism); and transparency finally allows all workers to know exactly the company's choices and where possible to take them all together by consensus.
-This production system that does not generate waste is also called the "5 zero" system: zero paper (minimum bureaucracy), zero inventories (zero inventory) zero downtime (no factory downtime), zero defects (zero defects), and zero delay (no delay in production).
+This production system that does not generate waste is also called the "5 zero" system: zero paper (minimum bureaucracy), zero inventories (zero inventory) no downtime (no factory downtime), zero defects (zero defects), and zero delay (no delay in production).

 Given the results obtained by Toyota and the Japanese companies that have applied this production system, many western companies have tried to imitate it.
 However, the results have not always been excellent.
 For what reason?
 The answer is given by a fundamental concept of the Japanese mentality, called "Kaizen".
 Literally this word can be translated with "continuous improvement": that is, a small (and sometimes imperceptible) improvement in productivity, safety and efficacy that touches the worker every day, even when there is no need.
 The philosophy on which the "kaizen" is based is: "improve it even if it works, because if we don't do it, we can't compete with those who will do it".